 Zephyr had been our full time nomadic home from 2011-2017, and is now our winter home as we now divide our time with cruising the Great Loop in our motoryacht, Y-Not.

 Our sweet bus home on wheels began life in September 1961 as a regional charter tour bus in Arizona for Citizen Auto Stage Co out of Nogales, AZ - and is serial # PD4106-446.

-While our bus was never a "hound" - this model of bus was designed in cooperation between GM & Greyhound to be the heart of their fleet in the 1960s.
+While our bus was never a "hound" - this model of bus was designed in cooperation between GM (not yet GMC) & Greyhound to be the heart of their fleet in the 1960s.
 It was designed to seat 41 passengers and carry all their luggage.
 With its aluminum construction and beefier engine, the 4106 was considered the 'sportscar of buses' for its day.

 Our bus was converted and titled to be Class-A motorhome in 1989, and had less than 20,000 motorhome miles on it when we found it in Yuma, AZ in June 2011.
 She had essentially sat still for over 15 years after her original converter had passed away in the early 90s.

-She's 35' long, 96″ wide and weighs in at about 24,000 lbs.
-She has a 2-stroke 8v71 Detroit Diesel engine, with Allison v730 automatic transmission.
+She's 35' long, 96" wide and weighs in at about 24,000 lbs.
+She has a 2-stroke 8v71 Detroit Diesel engine, with Allison v730 automatic transmission upgrade post-conversion.

 We found our bus on Craigslist, and the ad was so simple and lacking in details that we almost didn't go look at it.
 But we are so glad we did!
 When we walked in, it held more promise to become our ideal technomadic home than any other bus we had looked at.

 The interior was well designed (with solid wood cabinetry), the engine ran strong and the body straight & nearly rust free.
 She needed to be caught up on nearly 15 years of neglected maintenance - but she just begged to be given a chance to go out adventuring again!
-We said YES!